16 Great Reasons to Start a Medical Billing and Coding Career | AIMS Education

 14. You Can Say You’re a “Coder”

-Software developers use coding languages to write software, while this coding is about inputting the correct codes for various medical conditions into software.
-Still, let’s face it, not enough jobs have cool short versions of their titles to make you sound awesome.
+Software developers use coding languages to write software.
+And while this coding is all about determining and inputting the correct codes for medical conditions, it’s pretty easy to make your job title sound awesome.

-Nobody likes the idea of getting stuck in a position without any real chances to grow.
-It can leave you feeling frustrated, stuck, and looking for new opportunities elsewhere.
-Luckily, getting certified and working in medical billing and coding can put you right in the middle of the entire medical administration field.
-That means there’s the possibility of expanding your skill set and potentially moving up the ladder to becoming a healthcare administrator one day.
+Nobody likes getting stuck in a position without having any chance for growth.
+You’ll start to feel frustrated, unmotivated, and eventually end up looking for new opportunities elsewhere.
+Getting certified and working as a medical billing or coding expert puts you right in the middle of the entire medical administration field.

 You’ll be able to build your skillset and potentially move up the ladder to becoming a healthcare administrator or pursuing roles in the management of medical facilities.